Do the benefits of using patient data outweigh the risks? Could something go wrong, and what would be the impact?

 The NHS and organisations looking after patient data must be transparent about access to data, who makes the decisions and what level of choice individuals have.
 The national data opt-out, introduced in May 2018, allows patients some choice about the use of their confidential patient information beyond their individual care.

 Where individuals do not have a choice, there must be transparency about how data is used so that there are ‘no surprises’.
-For example, NHS Digital has an independent review process to assess applications to use data and a data release register showing where data is sent and for what purpose.

 Data breaches in the health sector